poseidon-framework/poseidon-framework.github.io/trident.md

   -h,--help                Show this help text -d,--baseDir DIR         a base directory to search for Poseidon Packages
-                           (could be a Poseidon repository) --verbose                print more output to the command line --ignoreGeno             ignore SNP and GenoFile --noExitCode             do not produce an explicit exit code
+                           (could be a Poseidon repository) --ignoreGeno             ignore SNP and GenoFile --noExitCode             do not produce an explicit exit code
 ```